yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

 Duration: 40 minutes

 Fabrikam Medical Conferences has its first website for a customer running in the cloud, but deployment is still a largely manual process, and we have no insight into the behavior of the application in the cloud.
-In this exercise, we will add monitoring and logging to gain insight on the application usage in the cloud.
+In this exercise, we will add monitoring and logging to gain insight into the application usage in the cloud.
 Then, we will disable the GitHub pipeline and show how to build a deployment pipeline in Azure DevOps.

 ### Task 1: Set up Application Insights

-1. Run the below mentioned command to deploy the app insights, make sure that you are in the correct directory:
+1. Run the below-mentioned command to deploy the app insights, make sure that you are in the correct directory:

     ```
     ./deploy-appinsights.ps1